 As for representation, this new production actively recruited and cast Puerto Rican actors in many of the roles, embraced some (untranslated) Spanish dialogue, and called upon cultural historians to help shape the film’s depictions of time, place, and daily life.
 Many of the characters seem to aspire to assimilation into society on the mainland, but there are also explicit nods to a dream of the islands’ independence.
 For some commentators and critics, these attempts at representation, authenticity, and nuance are not sufficient.
 For a few, they are futile gestures.
 Yet for (many) others, the new film rehabilitates an iconic work of American theater for modern audiences.
 And finally, viewers with no experience of the original show or film will see and hear the work through fresh eyes and ears.

-In Tony Kushner’s screenplay, the lost boys of the rival Jets and Sharks are more complex and sympathetic, even when violent or antisocial.
+Tony Kushner give us a nuanced portray of the rival gangs– the rival Jets and Sharks.
+The screenplay adds dimension and complexity to the original’s source material.
 Their female companions are also drawn with a finer brush.
-This strengthens the naturalistic and theatrical heft of the work.
 Kushner’s expansion and reimagining of the story also point to the artificiality of singing — the same problem faced by any musical aspiring to be compelling drama.
 There must be an agreement between authors and audience to accept both spoken dialogue and singing as part of the same storytelling experience.
 Once agreed to, (many) narrative contradictions largely resolve themselves in a willing suspension of disbelief.
 As with “1776,” “Hamilton,” “La La Land,” or indeed any work in the American musical genre, the stories are told partially, largely, or completely in song.
 It is ultimately on the viewer to either engage with the work, or not.

 Beyond the performances of the principals, the ensembles shine.
 The singing and dancing of “Jet Song” and “America” are spellbinding examples.
 Taking the company onto the streets created a huge canvas to choreograph upon, and drew the people (extras) all around into the story.
 The “minor” players all have individual moments to shine in their ensembles.
 The satirical “Officer Krupke” illustrates the timing and characterization chops of the Jet players, and adds depth and intelligence to their characters.
 “I Feel Pretty” becomes a joyful fantasy in the halls of Gimbels department store, where Maria, Anita, and their co-workers have nighttime jobs as cleaners.
 In this setting, the appealing naivté of the number makes sense, musically and dramatically.
 Anyone who has spent hours at a tedious or repetitive job and daydreamed of something different will relate.